monipigr/presale/README.md

 - ✅ `emergencyWithdrawTokens()` – owner only, reverts for non-owners
 - ✅ `emergencyWithdrawETH()` – owner only, reverts for non-owners
 - ✅ Fuzzing tests for token and ETH purchases
-- ✅ Invariant tests for max supply and fee consistency

 Run tests with: